nclsprsn/dotfiles/README.md

 ./INSTALL.sh
 ```

-This will symlink the appropriate files in `.dotfiles` to your home directory.
+The above script will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,